mikeal/go-stats/README.md

 > Not all links being reported are for packages.

-I decided to scrape all the data I could off of GoDocs and the first things I noticed is that many links aren't to packages but to "applications" which contain a variety of "packages" inside them.
+I decided to scrape all the data I could off of GoDocs and the first thing I noticed is that many links aren't to packages but to "applications" which contain a variety of "packages" inside them.
 These don't have an analog in other package managers because, again, GoDoc is not a package registry.

 *Example:* the first link in GoDoc's index is to the "camlistatic" command "0f.io/camlistatic", which contains a single package, "0f.io/camlistatic/fusetohttp," which is the next link in the index.
 It makes perfect sense for the documentation to be split in to two pages but these are one package, one being the module you can import and the other being the accompanying command line application, but are being reported as two.